What is optic neuritis?

 What causes optic neuritis?

 Your doctor may not know what caused the problem with your eye.
 In some cases, a virus infects the nerve.
-Sometimes the body's defences (immune system) mistakenly attack the body's own cells, such as the nerves.
+Sometimes the body's defenses (immune system) mistakenly attack the body's own cells, such as the nerves.

 Many people with multiple sclerosis (MS), which is an immune system disease, have optic neuritis at some time.
 It can be the first symptom of MS.